Intel Corporation (INTC) Stock: A Closer Look at the Analyst Ratings

-The average price predicted by analysts for INTC is $31.11, which is $1.74 above the current price.
 The public float for INTC is 4.12B and currently, short sellers hold a 1.38% ratio of that float.
-The average trading volume of INTC on May 18, 2023 was 44.56M shares.
+The average trading volume of INTC on May 22, 2023 was 44.52M shares.

 Unlock the Hottest Top 10 Penny Stocks Today!
 Discover Now